wogscpar/SZZUnleashed/README.md

 ```python
 python fetch.py
 ```
-It creates a directory with issues.
+It creates a subdirectory called "issues" where .
 To convert these into a format from which they can be processed, use:
 ```python
 python git_log_to_array.py <path_to_local_repo>